NSW Combined High Schools Sports Association Handbook

 Each team will play a minimum of three matches over the two days of competition.

-Attendance of all players and teams is compulsory for the duration of the carnival – including the presentation ceremony after the finals.
+Attendance of all players and teams is compulsory for the duration of the final series – including the presentation ceremony after the finals.

 It is compulsory for all schools to play in team uniform, in conjunction with the Tennis Australia dress code.